AOMediaCodec/av1-spec/annex.a.levels.md

   * If seq_profile is equal to 1, BitrateProfileFactor is equal to 2.0

   * If seq_profile is equal to 2, BitrateProfileFactor is equal to 3.0

-The additional requirements in the buffer model are:

-  * BitRate[ op ] shall be less than or equal to the MaxBitRate * BitrateProfileFactor defined in the level constraints for the level associated with operating point op.

-  * BufferSize[ op ] shall be less or equal the MaxBufferSize * BitrateProfileFactor defined in the level constraints for the level associated with operating point op.

 ### Decoder Conformance